Submit Your Short Film

 - The DC Shorts Film Festival is the largest short film event on the east coast of the United States.

-- DC Shorts just topped the list as Moviemaker Magazine’s Coolest Short Film Festival – an honor we are thrilled about, and has been listed as a “Festival Worth the Submission Fee” — again.
+- DC Shorts again in 2019 topped the list as Moviemaker Magazine’s Coolest Short Film Festival – an honor we are thrilled about, and has been listed as a “Festival Worth the Submission Fee” — again.

 - Outstanding US Narrative Short